cisagov/ScubaGoggles/baselines/Google Drive and Docs Minimum Viable Secure Configuration Baseline v0.1.md

 #### GWS.DRIVEDOCS.1.7v0.1
 Agencies SHALL NOT allow any users to distribute content from an organization-owned shared drive to shared drives owned by another organizations.

-- Rationale
-  - To control access to content owned by the organization, users should not be able to distribute content to a shared drive owned by another organization.
+- _Rationale:_ To control access to content owned by the organization, users should not be able to distribute content to a shared drive owned by another organization.
 Once a document is moved outside the organization's drives, it no longer has control over the dissemination of the document.
 By not allowing users to distribute content to external shared drives, the organization maintains more control over the document.
-- Last Modified: July 10, 2023
+- Last Modified:_ July 10, 2023

 - MITRE ATT&CK TTP Mapping
   - [T1530: Data from Cloud Storage](https://attack.mitre.org/techniques/T1530/)